creedofman/Mandalore/Readme.md

 	- All of the docker containers (except for Portainer) need to have the `PUID` and `PGID` environment variables set to the same value as your main user (the one that has permissions set on the directories)
 		- This is super important, otherwise your applications will not be able to work with the media files properly
 6) Configure all of your containers to point to the correct directories
-	- Sonarr, Radarr, Transmission, and NZBGet all need volume mounts to your complete downloads directory and incomplete downloads directory.
+	- Sonarr, Radarr, Transmission, Lidarr, Mylar, and LazyLibrarian all need volume mounts to your complete downloads directory and incomplete downloads directory.
 		- e.g. `-v /mnt/internal/downloads:/downloads/complete` and `-v /mnt/scratch_ssd/downloads:/downloads/incomplete` for each container.
-Once I put Dockerfiles or docker-compose.yml in this repo, you can refer to that for specific configs.
+Refer to the docker-compose.yml in this repo for specific per-container configs.
 	- Plex needs a volume mount to your `Plex` directory, but not to the download directories
-	- Sonarr and Radarr need a volume mount to your `Plex` directory
+	- Sonarr, Radarr, and Lidarr need a volume mount to your `Plex` directory
 	- Most containers need a `/config` directory mounted - I keep all of mine in `/home/$user/docker/$containername/config`
 		- e.g. `/home/$user/docker/sonarr/config`, `/home/$user/docker/radarr/config`, etc.
 		- Plex works a bit differently, I specified the config directory as well as a location on my non-OS SSD for the metadata files (so that the libraries load faster in apps/web interface)